 The amount IMRF pays as a death benefit will vary depending on the amount of your service credit.
-See page 32 for more information on death benefits.
+See page 31 for more information on death benefits.
 If you have:

-- Less than one year of service credit, - -And the death is not job related: your beneficiary(ies) will receive the return of your member contributions. - And the death is job related: your beneficiary(ies) will receive one year's salary plus your member contributions. - More than one year of service credit: - Your beneficiary(ies) will receive one year's salary plus any balance\ in your member account. - Eight or more years of service credit: - -Your spouse (if you were married or in a civil union for at least one year and named your spouse as your only primary beneficiary) will receive a surviving spouse pension plus a \$3,000 lump sum payment.
+- Less than one year of service credit, - -And the death is not job related: your beneficiary(ies) will receive the return of your member contributions. - -And the death is job related: your beneficiary(ies) will receive one year's salary (up to the wage cap) plus your member contributions. - More than one year of service credit: - -Your beneficiary(ies) will receive one year's salary (up to the wage cap) plus any balance\ in your member account. - 10 or more years of service credit: - -Your spouse (if you were married or in a civil union for at least one year and named your spouse as your only primary beneficiary) will receive a surviving spouse pension plus a \$3,000 lump sum payment.